-Employer identification number, file number, and other identifying information - For us to process your corporation tax forms it is important that we have the necessary identifying information.
+Employer identification number, file number, and other identifying information - For us to process your corporation tax forms it is important that we have the necessary identifying information including your current address.
 Keep a record of that information and include it on each corporation tax form mailed.